Samoa Upolu Cycle Tour

 Meals: B

-This morning we collect our e-bikes and receive a comprehensive briefing on cycling in Samoa from our local partners at Cycle Journeys.
-Then we set off on our first ride — and what a way to begin.
+This morning we collect our Ebikes and receive a comprehensive briefing on cycling in Samoa from our local partners at Cycle Journeys.
+Then we set off on our first ride - and what a way to begin.

 Our Samoan guides lead us through their own village, sharing their everyday world with us.
 We cycle past fales (traditional open houses) where families gather, past churches that are the heart of every Samoan community, and through a landscape that feels alive with colour and sound.
-It is an unhurried, deeply personal introduction to fa'a Samoa — the Samoan way of life.
+It is an unhurried, deeply personal introduction to fa'a Samoa - the Samoan way of life.
 Previous guests have consistently named this village ride one of the highlights of the whole tour.
+The afternoon is yours to relax at the resort, swim in the ocean, or simply sit on the veranda and watch the world go by.

-Cycling: ~ 8 km / easy / sealed road and village tracks
+Cycling: ~ 8 km, easy (sealed road and village tracks)

 Accommodation: Le Vasa Resort